mgarofano80/TheHive-bulk-cleaner/README.md

 To run the script:

 1. Clone or download the script to your local machine.
-2. Open a terminal or command prompt.
-3. Navigate to the directory containing the script.
-4. Run the script using Python:
+2. Run the script using Python:
    ```bash
    python3 thehive_bulk_cleaner.py
    ```